Rod10/HoI-Ultimate-Bravery/README.md

 When you are on import page you can select wich countries you want to import or just click the checkbox for all countries.
 ![Import Menu](https://cdn.discordapp.com/attachments/1212383699191070801/1212401969868574810/image.png?ex=66d91392&is=66d7c212&hm=dd0e1b6bc3cca909f1a9fc0a1591cc2ac9fab5f3afb6212b010c529e35acd990&)
-You'll need to import before starting the game and be ultra careful reset file before quitting the program else you are good to do a steam verif of your game.
+You'll need to import before starting the game and be ultra careful to reset file before quitting the program else you are good to do a steam verif of your game.

 <!--_For more examples, please refer to the [Documentation](https://example.com)_-->